Thousands told to evacuate Sydney, as heavy rains bring 'life threatening emergency' - KTVZ

 Story by Reuters

-More than 200 millimeters (8 inches) of rain have fallen over many areas with some hit by as much as 350 millimeters, the Bureau of Meteorology said, warning of flood risks along the Nepean River.
+More than 200 millimeters (8 inches) of rain have fallen over many areas with some hit by as much as 350mm, the Bureau of Meteorology said, warning of flood risks along the Nepean and Hawkesbury Rivers.

+Camden in southwest Sydney was underwater, and the weather bureau predicted water levels in the areas of North Richmond and Windsor northwest of Sydney would peak at higher levels than in the past three major flood events since March 2021.

-The heavy rains caused Sydney’s main dam to spill overnight, water authorities said, adding that modeling showed the spill would be comparable to a major spill in March 2021 at the Warragamba Dam.
+The heavy rains caused Sydney’s main dam to spill early Sunday morning, water authorities said, adding that modeling showed the spill would be comparable to a major spill in March 2021 at the Warragamba Dam.

 “There’s no room for the water to remain in the dams.
 They are starting to spill.
 The rivers are flowing very fast and very dangerous.
 And then we have the risk of flash flooding, depending on where the rains are,” State Emergency Service Commissioner Carlene York said.